Chris Auchinvole

-Christopher John Auchinvole JP (born 7 March 1945) is a New Zealand politician.
+Christopher John Auchinvole JP (born 7 March 1945) is a Scottish-born New Zealand former politician.
 He represented the National Party in the House of Representatives from 2005 to 2014.

 Early years

 Auchinvole was born in Prestwick, Ayrshire, Scotland, on 7 March 1945, and attended the Royal Military Academy at Sandhurst in England.
 He later moved to New Zealand and became a naturalised New Zealander in 1980.
 In New Zealand he has been involved with the export industry, and operated a company based on the West Coast.
 He has also been involved in the Uniting Church, becoming a lay preacher.